 These vans might lack the carrying capacity to meet the needs of most operators but they’re well suited to the task of carrying small loads in an urban setting.
 The automatic gearbox in the Bipper, Fiorino and Nemo, which are all built on the same platform, is actually more economical than the manual and is perfect for stop-start city traffic.

-Vauxhall's latest Vivaro takes the crown in the mid-sized panel van segment with 47.9mpg combined cycle economy.
+Vauxhall's latest Vivaro comes a close second with 47.9mpg combined cycle economy.
 The van uses Vauxhall's new twin-turbo 1.6-litre engine with Start/Stop technology and ecoFLEX aerodynamic modifications to achieve its impressive figures.

 Hot on the heels of the Vivaro is its Renault Trafic sister vehicle with a 46.3mpg showing.
 Then there's the Ford Transit Custom ECOnetic and the Volkswagen Transporter BlueMotion, which both manage 44.8mpg.